 - Mendel Palace

 - The New Zealand Story

 - The player has ten minutes to defeat the final boss in Metal Gear Solid 3: Snake Eater.
-The music becomes louder and more intense as the time limit nears its end.
+The first five minutes are silent, after which the instrumental of the Snake Eater theme kicks in, and with three minutes to go, the full bombastic song racing you to the end.

 - A Metroid game isn't complete without at least one of these.